techup-group/brigade-collab/README.md

 # Brigade Collaboration

 Welcome to Brigade Collaboration!
-This repository houses information and resources to help organize and manage collaborative efforts between Code for Tampa Bay, Code for Tampa Bay, and other Southeast Brigades.
+This repository houses information and resources to help organize and manage collaborative efforts between Code for Tampa Bay, Code for Orlando, and other Southeast Brigades.

 **Technologies Used**